MxZoe/array-project/README.md

 _________________________________________________________________________________________________

 Describe: beepBoop()
-takes an array and replaces any number that has a digit of 1 with "beep", 2 with "boop" and 3 with won't you be my neighbor
+takes an number and  create a range from 0 to the number.
+It will replace any number that has a digit of 1 with "beep", 2 with "boop" and 3 with won't you be my neighbor

-Test: Takes a sequence of numbers and outputs it as an array
+Test: Create an array of numbers from 0 to the inputed number
-Code: beepBoop("1, 2, 3")
+Code: beepBoop(5)
-Expected Output: [1 , 2, 3]
+Expected output: 0 1 2 3 4 5

-Test: Takes a sequence of numbers and calls hasNumber() on each.
+Test: calls hasNumber() on each number in the generated array
-Code: beepBoop("100, 25, 34, 5")
+Code: beepBoop("5")
-Expected Output:[1, 2, 3, 5]
+Expected Output: 0 1 2 3 4 5

-Test: Takes a sequence of numbers and calls hasNumber() on each and then calls substitute() on the result of hasNUmber()
+Test: calls hasNumber() on each number in the range and then calls substitute() on the result of hasNUmber()
-Code: beepBoop("100, 25, 34, 5")
+Code: beepBoop(5)
-Expected Output: ["Beep", "Boop", "Won't you be my neighbor?", 5]
+Expected Output: 0 "Beep" "Boop" "Won't you be my neighbor?"
+4 5